bgctw/CrossInverts.jl/docs/src/example_vec.md

 For each scalarized value of the effects there is a series of samples.
 - a group estimate for each fixed effect.
-For multivariate variables the index is appended last, e.g. `Symbol("fixed[:sv₊p][1]")`.
+For multivariate variables the index is appended last, e.g. `Symbol("fixed[:sv₊p][1]")`,
-- a group mean additive random effect (none in the example case).
+- a group mean additive random effect (none in the example case),
-- a group mean multiplicative random effect, e.g. `Symbol("ranmul[:sv₊τ]")`.
+- a group mean multiplicative random effect, e.g. `Symbol("ranmul[:sv₊τ]")`,
+- an uncertainty parameter of the ranadd effect (none in the example case),
-- an uncertainty parameter of the ranmul effect, e.g. `Symbol("pranmul_σ[:sv₊τ]")`.
+- an uncertainty parameter of the ranmul effect, e.g. `Symbol("pranmul_σ[:sv₊τ]")`,
 - an individual effect for each individual, e.g. `Symbol("indiv[:sv₊i, 3]")`
-  for the third individual.
+  for the third individual,
 - the individual offset for the ranadd effect for each individual (none in the example case),
 - the individual multiplier for the ranmul effect for each individual, e.g. `Symbol("indiv_ranmul[:sv₊τ, 3]")`.

 ## Extracting individual effects

-Each row of a multivariate chain can be extracted as a ComponentVector as described in [Extracting effects from sampled object].
+Each row of a multivariate chain can be extracted as a `ComponentVector` with components as as described in [Extracting effects from sampled object].

 ```@example doc
 chn2 = chn[:,vcat(pop_info.effect_pos[:indiv_ranmul][:B]...),:]